LTUC/amman-dotnet-401d2/Curriculum/Class34/LAB.md

 1. (Developer 1 & 2) As a developer, I would like to use IEmailSender as my interface when configuring email functionality.
 2. (Developer 2) As a user, I would like an email confirmation to be sent to me after I have registered for an account on the site.
-3. (Developer 1) As a user, i would like  a "checkout" button present on the Basket page.
+3. (Developer 1) As a user, I would like a "checkout" button present on the Basket page.
-4. (Developer 2) As a user, I would like an order Summary page so that I can view all the items that I "purchased".
+4. (Developer 2) As a user, I would like an order Receipt page so that I can view all the items that I "purchased".
 5. (Developer 1) As a user, I would like a receipt of my purchases to be emailed to me after completing the checkout process